The formation of supermassive black holes from Population III.1 seeds. II. Evolution to the local universe: Results

 \subsection{Occupation fraction of seeded halos}

 From observations of local galaxies, it appears that almost all massive galaxies contain a nuclear SMBH.
 This implies that the SMBH occupation fraction of halos should approach unity as halo mass rises.
-Figure \ref{fig:occ_frac} shows the evolution of occupation fraction from one realization of our 59.7 Mpc box, through 4 different redshifts for halos ranging from $[10^6, 10^{14}] M_\odot$ (the upper limit of the mass range is chosen to include the most massive halo at $z=0$ in our $1024^3$ resolution simulation box, measuring $7.8\times10^{13} M_\odot$).
+Figure \ref{fig:occ_frac} shows the evolution of occupation fraction from one realization of our 59.7 Mpc box, through 4 different redshifts for halos ranging from \textbf{$[5\times10^7, 2\times10^{14}] M_\odot$} (the upper limit of the mass range is chosen to include the most massive halo at $z=0$ in our $1024^3$ resolution simulation box, measuring \textbf{$1.2\times10^{14} M_\odot$}).
 As expected, with the decrease in the isolation distance, more and more halos are seeded and hence the occupation fraction is higher compared to the same mass range for larger $d_{\rm iso}$.
 All the fractions at $z=0$ approach unity for the most massive halos, independent of the isolation distance.
 Interestingly, the most massive halo is not always occupied by a SMBH throughout the redshift evolution in our simulations.
-For example, at $z=4$ there can be significant fractions of the most massive halos, i.e., $\sim 10^{12}\:M_\odot$, that are not seeded.
+For example, at $z=4$ there can be significant fractions of the most massive halos, i.e., $\sim 10^{12}\:M_\odot$, that are not seeded, as in the case of $d_{\rm iso}=$100 kpc.
+Figure \ref{fig:occ_frac} also shows that for $d_{\rm iso}=200\:$kpc the occupation fraction for halos with masses $\sim 10^{12}\:M_\odot$ at $z=0$ is quite small, $\lesssim 0.1$, which is a further indication that it produces too few SMBHs.

 Figure \ref{fig:occ_frac_trend} shows the evolution of the cumulative occupation fraction, i.e., for all halos more massive than $\{10^8, 10^9, 10^{10}, 10^{11}, 10^{12}, 10^{13}\} M_\odot$, for three different cases of isolation distance.
 If we consider only the most massive halos ($>10^{13} M_\odot$), the fraction is close to one (as also evident from Fig. \ref{fig:occ_frac}).
 At a given redshift, as we consider less massive halos, the occupation fraction decreases.
 At a given mass threshold, as we move out to higher redshift the occupation generally rises, since these halos become relatively more extreme members of the global halo population.
 Interestingly, the occupation fraction for all halos more massive than $10^8$ and $10^9 M_\odot$ ($10^{10} M_\odot$ as well, although to a lower degree) at $z=0$ differ by factors of approximately 10 among the three cases of isolation distances considered, reflecting the same differences in the global number densities at $z=0$ (see Fig. \ref{fig:nd}).